quintesse/k8s-guide/README.md

 kubectl apply -f https://raw.githubusercontent.com/kubernetes/dashboard/v2.0.0/aio/deploy/recommended.yaml
 ```

 But we’ll need to [create a user](https://github.com/kubernetes/dashboard/blob/master/docs/user/access-control/creating-sample-user.md) to be able to log into the UI.
-To do that create a file, let’s call it dashboard-admin-user.yml (just create it anywhere), with the necessary settings:
+Just run the following that will apply the necessary settings:

 ```
+cat > dashboard-admin-user.yml <<EOF
 apiVersion: v1
 kind: ServiceAccount
 metadata: